 Once I’m finished with everything, I head back to the scheduling board and prioritize my patients on the scheduling board for the next day’s treatments.

-And finally, I write down my charges and units and add up my productivity, hoping I made it to 20 units but of course days can be higher or lower due to the nature of acute care.
+And finally, I write down my charges and units and add up my productivity, hoping I made it, but of course days can be higher or lower due to the sometimes crazy nature of acute care.

-And there you have it, a typical (although I would not call acute care typical!) day in the life of an acute care occupational therapist.
+And there you have it, a typical (although I would not call acute care typical!) day in the life of an acute care OT.

-If you’re about to start working or training in acute care, also be sure to check out my post on Acute Care Must-Haves to help get you through the day as smoothly as possible.
+If you’re about to start working or training in acute care, be sure to check out our Occupational Therapy Intervention in Acute Care e-book (linked below) to help you prepare and help you get through your acute care days as smoothly as possible.